 You will need all Forms 1099 issued to you in order to properly prepare your tax return.

-If you are nonresident and had no income for the year, you must file Form 8843.
+If you are a nonresident and had no income for the year, you must file Form 8843.
 Your F-2 or J-2 dependents must also file their own Form 8843.

 Yes.
 Tax law changes made in December of 2017 require nonresidents to file a tax return with the U.S. government if they earned any U.S. source income in the previous year.